 Smile Herb Shop, College Park, MD.*

 The Herb Society of America, Ohio.
 The website has many resources and a library of webinars.
+You can become a member at large.

 The Potomac Unit of the Herb Society of America is the local unit for the Washington DC metro area.
 There is a membership form on the website or come to a meeting as a guest.